How to Treat Rickets in Dogs

-Take your dog to the vet for a thorough examination.
+If you are worried that your dog may have rickets, take them to the veterinarian for a thorough examination.
 If you change your dog's diet or take any other action before receiving an official diagnosis, you could endanger the animal's health.
-Your vet might test for abnormally low levels of phosphorus, vitamin D and calcium, some of the most common causes of rickets.
-Your vet might also use radiographs to examine the large bones and joints.
+Your veterinarian will likely test your dog's blood concentration for phosphorus, vitamin D, and calcium.
+A vitamin D deficiency, low phosphorus, or deficient calcium levels can cause rickets.